 - A breakfast or brunch board never fails to impress.
 Your guests will love the creativity of it.

-Make sure your toppings are things that will complement the other items on your board.
-I offered honey, maple syrup, butter, raspberry jam, walnuts, and granola (for the yogurt).
-Some other options include avocado, bacon jam, vegan butter, Nutella, peanut butter, olive tapenade, spreadable cheese, almonds, chia seeds, herbed butter, and marmalade.
+Toppings and Spreads - Honey, maple syrup, butter, raspberry jam, walnuts, granola, avocado, bacon jam, vegan butter, Nutella, peanut butter, olive tapenade, spreadable cheese, almonds, chia seeds, herbed butter, and marmalade.
+Make sure toppings and spreads will complement the other items on your board.

 How Much Food to Prepare